xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/udp/UdpServer.md

 Overall, the `UdpServer` class provides a simple and efficient way to send and receive data over a network using UDP.
 It can be used as part of a larger network application to handle incoming and outgoing data.
 ## Questions:
  1. What is the purpose of this code?
-- This code is a part of the `alephium` project and it implements a UDP server that can bind to a specific address and send/receive data over UDP.
+- This code is a part of the `oxygenium` project and it implements a UDP server that can bind to a specific address and send/receive data over UDP.

 2. What is the license for this code?
 - This code is licensed under the GNU Lesser General Public License version 3 or later.